MartinGeisse/mahdl-plugin/files/doc/operators.md

 Using a TSIVO on two vectors of different size is a compile-time error.

 The double conversion step for mixed integer/vector operands is intentional:
-* Converting an integer operand to a vector ensures that the behavior of an expression stays the ame, no matter whether it is constant-folded at compile time or evaluated at runtime.
+* Converting an integer operand to a vector ensures that the behavior of an expression stays the same, no matter whether it is constant-folded at compile time or evaluated at runtime.
 If the conversion causes an overflow, the rules dictate that a compile-time error is reported.
 * Converting the result is needed since the result cannot be an integer at run-time.
 Conversion to the operand size